swift-dns/swift-dns/README.md

 ## Platform Requirements

 - Requires Swift 6.2.
-- On Apple platforms, requires macOS/iOS 26 etc... as well, _to use_.
+- On Apple platforms, requires macOS 15, iOS 18 etc... as well, _to use_.
-- You can still depend on this library in packages supporting macOS 15 and lower.
+- You can still depend on this library in packages supporting macOS 14 and lower.
   - But you'll need to guard your usage of this library with `@available` or `#available`.
-  - Example: `@available(macOS 26, iOS 26, tvOS 26, watchOS 26, visionOS 26, *)`.
+  - Example: `@available(macOS 15, iOS 18, tvOS 18, watchOS 11, visionOS 1, *)`.

 ## Usage